-My responsibility is to express an opinion on compliance for each of the Town of Fountain, North Carolina's major State programs based on my audit of the types of compliance requirements referred to above.
-I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and applicable sections of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), as described in the Audit Manual for Governmental Auditors in North Carolina, and the State Single Audit Implementation Act.
-Those standards, OMB Uniform Guidance, and the State Single Audit Implementation Act require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major State program occurred.
+My responsibility is to express an opinion on compliance for each of the Town of Fountain, North Carolina's major federal programs based on my audit of the types of compliance requirements referred to above.
+I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 2, "Uniform Administration Requirements for Federal Awards" (OMB Uniform Guidance), and the State Single Audit Implementation Act.
+Those standards, OMB Uniform Guidance, and the State Single Audit Implementation Act require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about the Town of Fountain, North Carolina's compliance with those requirements and performing such other procedures, as I considered necessary in the circumstances.

-I believe that my audit provides a reasonable basis for my opinion on compliance for each major State program.
-However, my audit does not provide a legal determination of the Town of Fountain, North Carolina's compliance.
+I believe that my audit provides a reasonable basis for my opinion on compliance for each major federal program.
+However, my audit does not provide a legal determination on the Town of Fountain, North Carolina's compliance.

-Opinion on Each Major State Program
+Opinion on Each Major Federal Program

-In my opinion, the Town of Fountain, North Carolina complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major State programs for the year ended June 30, 2019.
+In my opinion, the Town of Fountain, North Carolina complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2020.